bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

-- 76°
+- 84°
 - clear sky
-- 71% humidity
+- 44% humidity
-- 8 mph wind
+- 15 mph wind

-3.2 inches of rain in the past 24 hours
+No precipitation in the past 24 hours

 ## Temperature Comparison